lvillasen/Muon-Decay/README.md

 # Muon-Decay
-Measures the muon decay lifetime with a liquid-scintillator detector on-line and in real-time.
+Measures the muon decay lifetime with a liquid-scintillator detector on-line and in real time.